shivshashyaM/assignment/README.md

  * kubectl create -f jenkinsservice.yaml -n namespace //added jenkinsservice.yaml file in github repository for reference

 These commands will be used to access jenkins server
- * minkube service --url -n namespace
+ * minikube service --url -n namespace

 Steps to create docker image
  * create Dockerfile